LukeSmithxyz/based.cooking/src/australian-snags.md

 # Australian snags

 An australian BBQ classic tridation that is simple and very easy to make.
 Great for parties and outdoor events especially national events.
-Sometimes served at hardware chains
+Sometimes served at hardware chains.

 - ⏲️ Prep time: 2 min
 - 🍳 Cook time: 20 min